Egypt Fast Facts

 January 25, 2011 - Protests break out in Egypt.
 Thousands of people take to the streets to protest corruption and poverty in the country.

-February 2011 - President Mubarak announces he will not run for re-election in September.
+February 2011 - Mubarak announces he will not run for re-election in September.
 Rioting in Cairo leaves many dead and hundreds wounded as pro and anti-government sides clash in Tahrir Square.

-February 10, 2011 - President Mubarak announces he is delegating power to Vice President Omar Suleiman but remaining in office.
+February 10, 2011 - Mubarak announces he is delegating power to Vice President Omar Suleiman but remaining in office.

-February 11, 2011 - Vice President Omar Suleiman announces that Mubarak has decided "to step down as president of Egypt and has assigned the Higher Council of the Armed Forces to run the affairs of the country."
+February 11, 2011 - Suleiman announces that Mubarak has decided "to step down as president of Egypt and has assigned the Higher Council of the Armed Forces to run the affairs of the country."

 February 13, 2011 - The Armed Forces Supreme Council dissolves Egypt's parliament and suspends the constitution, adding in plans to appoint a committee to propose constitutional changes to voters.